ChronoGS: Disentangling Invariants and Changes in Multi-Period Scenes: Method

 \subsection{Modeling Cross-Period Unified Geometry}

-\paragraph{Unified scaffold.} We aggregate multi-period geometry into a unified anchor scaffold.
-The scaffold is initialized by integrating sparse point clouds from all periods into a shared coordinate frame, providing uniform coverage of both stable and varying geometry.
-Rather than training separate models for each period, we optimize a single unified scaffold across time, allowing the learning process to automatically determine which anchors are active in each period.
-Moreover, this formulation supports continuous temporal reasoning, enabling the model to synthesize intermediate periods not observed during training.

-\paragraph{Temporal geometry activation.} Although the anchor scaffold encodes the union of geometry across all periods, not every anchor should contribute at every time step.
-We model geometry as locally stable around each anchor, while temporal changes are captured by modulating their attributes and visibility.
+\paragraph{Temporal geometry activation.} As a unified framework, we design the anchor scaffold to align with the union geometry across all periods of the scene, and let the model learn which anchors should be activated at different periods.
+We model geometry as locally stable around each anchor, while temporal changes are captured by modulating their visibility.
 As illustrated in \cref{fig:geo_filter}, to adaptively express the geometry of a specific period, we introduce a simple but effective geometry activation mechanism based on the predicted opacity.
 During rendering, Gaussian primitives whose decoded opacity $\alpha_{ik}(t)$ falls below zero are excluded from both compositing and gradient backpropagation.
-Only Gaussians with an $\alpha_{ik}(t) > 0$ are activated at the current moment.
 This mechanism automatically deactivates anchors corresponding to geometry that is occluded in certain periods.
-Empirically, it also stabilizes training by preventing gradients from being propagated through inactive regions, while maintaining differentiability for regions that continuously evolve over time.
 Consequently, the scaffold functions as a global geometric prior that dynamically activates relevant anchors per period, preserving both adaptability and structural consistency.